Comprehensive Guide on HTML Injection

 What is HTML?

 HTML is an abbreviation to “HyperText Markup Langauge”, is the basic building block of the web, which determine the formation of the web pages over a web-application.
-HTML is used to design websites that consist the “HyperText” in order to include “text inside a text” as a hyperlink and a combination of elements that wrap up the data items to display in the browser.
+Web designers use HTML to create websites that consist of “HyperText” to include “text inside a text” as a hyperlink and a combination of elements that wrap up the data items to display in the browser.

 So what these elements are?